 Being a chronic diabetic person poses an increased risk of developing a diabetic foot.
-When your body fails constantly at storing and circulating the blood sugar on an active level, this has many adverse effects on the overall health of the patient.
+When your body fails constantly to store and circulate blood sugar at an active level, this has many adverse effects on the patient's overall health.
 Two prominent conditions that lead to a diabetic foot are peripheral artery disease (PAD) and peripheral neuropathy.

-Diabetic foot in particular occurs when the blood vessels in the foot area are strained further to prohibit normal torrent of blood corpuscles.
-Some common syndrome includes open sores, bunions, hammertoe, corns, gangrene, and other fungal infections.
+Diabetic foot, in particular, occurs when the blood vessels in the foot area are strained further to prohibit a regular torrent of blood corpuscles.
+Some common syndromes include open sores, bunions, hammertoe, corns, gangrene, and other fungal infections.

 Here are the top 8 tips for a healthy foot lifestyle and to prevent your foot from facing the worst-case scenario.